dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 }
 ```

-A datatype can have a mix of non-ghot and ghost constructors, but the ghost constructors
+A datatype can have a mix of non-ghost and ghost constructors, but the ghost constructors
 may only be used in ghost contexts.
 For example, a ghost constructor cannot be assigned to a non-ghost out-parameter
 or used in the then- or else-branch of a non-ghost if statment.